-When an object has been selected by Left Clicking on it a Gizmo appears.
+When an Linear object has been selected by Left Clicking on it a Gizmo appears.

-The object can be rotated about a Vertical axis by positioning the cursor on the yellow arrow and dragging the mouse with the left button held down.
+A linear object can be rotated about a Vertical axis by positioning the cursor on the yellow arrow and dragging the mouse with the left button held down.